radhikatoshniwal/blog/content/posts/post-4.md

 Alexis: Is too!\
 David: Is not!*\
 \
 And that's it!
-To be fair, I also got some nonsensical texts and got these after about 10 tries but hey, who doesn't mess up the first nine times.
+To be fair, I also got some nonsensical texts and got these after about 10 tries but hey, who doesn't mess up the first nine times?!
 I am super excited to explore what else I could do with gpt3 and keep you posted on any more projects I decide to take up!